Takis Nikoloudis: Later years

-On May 11, 1980, he gave Olympiacos his first professional title, as with his goal, they defeated Panathinaikos 1–0 at Karaiskakis Stadium, leading the championship to a play-off match, which took place at Volos, where Olympiacos won with 2–0 against Aris.
-With Olympiacos, he won 3 straight championships and 1 Cup including a double in 1981.
+On 11 May 1980, his goal against Panathinaikos at Karaiskakis Stadium shaped the final 1–0 which gave Olympiacos his first professional title, sent Olympiacos to a play-off match for the championship.
+In the match which took place at Volos, the red and whites won with 2–0 against Aris and won their first professional title, as well.
+With Olympiacos, he won 3 straight championships and 1 Cup including a domestic double in 1981.

 In the summer of 1982, the return of Zlatko Čajkovski to AEK Athens' bench was combined with the return of Nikoloudis to the club.
-He was a shadow of his former self at his first spell at the club and he left in December 1983, after adding another Cup in his collection.
+However, he was a shadow of his former self from his first spell at the club.
+In June 1983, before the end of the season, he left to Canada to briefly play for Inter-Montréal in the 1983 Canadian Professional Soccer League, but the club folded midway through the season, due to heavy financial losses.
+Upon his return to Greece, one month later and with AEK having won the Greek Cup, his role at the team was decreased and he eventually left in December.
 He was transferred to Apollon Kalamarias, where he played for a year.
 In Apollon he played alongside his brother, Grigoris and the two of them contributed in keeping the team in the first division.
 Afterwards, Nikoloudis competed with Levadiakos in the second division until the summer of 1986, when he retired as a footballer.

 International career

 Nikoloudis was a member of Greece U21, which in 1971 won the Balkan Youth Championship, while with the military team he finished at the 3rd place in the World Military Cup in 1972.

 He made his debut with Greece, on April 7, 1971, in the friendly 0–1 defeat to Bulgaria at home, playing a total of 22 times and scoring 4 goals.
 Captain of the national team for years, he was an integral part of the qualifying team of Alketas Panagoulias.
-His best moment with the Greece was on September 12, 1979, when in the 26th minute of the match, after his collaboration with Giorgos Delikaris, against Soviet Union, he scored 1-0 and with this as the final result, the team qualified, for the first time in its history, to the final stage of a major international event, the UEFA Euro 1980 in Italy in which it competed in the only match in which the national team got a point, the 0–0 draw with the eventuall champions West Germany.
+His best moment with the Greece was on September 12, 1979, when in the 26th minute of the match, after his collaboration with Giorgos Delikaris, against Soviet Union, he scored 1-0 and with this as the final result, the team qualified, for the first time in its history, to the final stage of a major international event, the UEFA Euro 1980 in Italy in which it competed in the only match in which the national team got a point, the 0–0 draw with the eventual champions West Germany.